Ken Saro-Wiwa: Early life

-He was called back to become the Civilian Administrator for the port city of Bonny in the Niger Delta.
 During the Nigerian Civil War he positioned himself as an Ogoni leader dedicated to the Federal cause.
 He followed his job as an administrator with an appointment as a commissioner in the old Rivers State.
-His best known novel, Sozaboy: A Novel in Rotten English (1985), tells the story of a naive village boy recruited to the army during the Nigerian Civil War of 1967 to 1970, and intimates the political corruption and patronage in Nigeria's military regime of the time.
-His war diaries, On a Darkling Plain (1989), document his experience during the war.
+His best known novel, Sozaboy: A Novel in Rotten English (1985), tells the story of a naive village boy recruited to the army during the Nigerian Civil War of 1967 to 1970, and intimates the political corruption and patronage in Nigeria's military regime at the time.
+His war diaries, On a Darkling Plain (1989), document his experiences during the war.

+In the early 1970s, he served as the Regional Commissioner for Education in the Rivers State Cabinet, but was dismissed in 1973 because of his support for Ogoni autonomy.

 He was also a successful businessman and television producer.
 His satirical television series, Basi & Company, was wildly popular, with an estimated audience of 30 million.

-In the early 1970s, he served as the Regional Commissioner for Education in the Rivers State Cabinet.
-But was dismissed in 1973 because of his support for Ogoni autonomy.
 In the late 1970s, he established a number of successful business ventures in retail and real estate, and during the 1980s concentrated primarily on his writing, journalism and television production.

-In 1977, he became involved in the political arena running as the candidate to represent Ogoni in the Constituent Assembly.
-He lost the election in a narrow margin.
-It was during this time he had a fall out with his friend Edwards Kobani.
+He became involved in the political arena in 1977, running as the candidate to represent Ogoni in the Constituent Assembly; he lost the election by a narrow margin.
+It was during this time he had a falling out with his friend Edwards Kobani.

 His intellectual work was interrupted in 1987 when he re-entered the political scene, having been appointed by the newly installed dictator Ibrahim Babangida to aid the country's transition to democracy.
-But he resigned because he felt Babangida's supposed plans for a return to democracy were disingenuous.
-His sentiments were proven correct in the coming years, as Babangida failed to relinquish power.
-In 1993, Babangida annulled Nigeria's general elections that would have transferred power to a civilian government, sparking mass civil unrest and eventually forcing him to step down, at least officially, that same year.
+However, he resigned because he felt Babangida's supposed plans for a return to democracy were disingenuous.
+His sentiments were proven correct in the coming years, as Babangida failed to relinquish power: In 1993, Babangida annulled Nigeria's general elections that would have transferred power to a civilian government, sparking mass civil unrest and eventually forcing him to step down, at least officially, that same year.